coderkitchen/GettingAndCleaningDataProject/README.md

 # Getting and Cleaning Data Course Project

-The purpose of this project is to demonstrate collecting, working with, and cleaning a data set.
+The goal of this project is to demonstrate collecting, working with, and cleaning a data set.
 It uses techniques learned in the "Getting and Cleaning Data" course on Coursera.

 The required input data for the project can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+The input data contains multiple data sets (test and training) and has variable values split across three text files.
+The assignment includes merging the data files, limiting the included features, and finding averages of those features grouped by required id values.

-### run_analysis.R
+### Description of run_analysis.R

 The script performs the following: